-If you open permissions on file/folder and get this message:
+If you open permissions on a file or folder and get this message:

 Permissions Are Incorrectly Ordered